iaace-NA/iLACS/README.md

 - `X`: alt f4
 - `Q#`: normal cast an ability
 - `Q=`: smart cast/quick cast an ability
+- `Q'`: use an ability within range of something

 - `~`: unspecified CC